 - Annual scholars conference

-- Weeklong summer seminar for law students on “Originalism and the Federalist Papers” co-sponsored with the Fund for American Studies.
+- Week-long summer law student seminar for 2-hours credit on “Originalism in Action” co-sponsored with the Fund for American Studies.

 - Weekend summer conference on the theory and practice of originalist interpretation.

 - Publication of previously out-of-print sources on the Constitution.

 RT @lsolum: William Eskridge on Originalism and Same-Sex Marriage, Michael Ramsey http://t.co/twczYUVnnL #ltb #feedlyBrowse all